michael-k-goff/bug-tracker/README.md

 # Bug Tracker

 This project is a system for teams to track bugs and other issues on a project-by-project basis.
-The app can be used [here](https://michael-k-goff.github.io/bt-frontend/).

 ## Instructions